 At Nottingham Trent University, we know that your employability and job prospects are crucial factors in your choice of university.
 You need to know that your postgraduate degree will be worth the time and money you spend on it.

-97% of our postgraduates* are employed or engaged in further study six months after leaving.
+91% of our postgraduates are employed or engaged in further study six months after leaving (latest DLHE Survey Postgraduate results 2011/12).

 Our strength lies in the relevance of our degrees to the real world.
 In all subject areas, we encourage students to recognise their transferable skills and their application to a multitude of careers.
 By taking an MRes in Chemistry you will benefit from the progressive development of a variety of skills, such as advanced laboratory techniques and critical analysis and synthesis of a breadth and depth of relevant chemistry-specific research.